 You'll earn 1.25 Miles per dollar on every purchase, every day and pay no annual fee.

 This card comes with no annual fees and no foreign transaction fees which is a great choice as your go-to travel card!

 The Capital One SavorOne Cash Rewards Credit Card offers $200 cash back after spending $500 on purchases within 3 months from account opening.

-You'll earn 3% Cash Back on dining, entertainment, popular streaming services and at grocery stores, plus 1% on all other purchases.
+• 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases.

 This card comes with no annual fee and no foreign transaction fees.

 Although we focused on credit cards for Millennials in this post, you may want to consider other cards with additional earning potential that will match your spending behavior better.
 For our guide on the best credit cards in other categories, check out these other posts: